ToothlessRider/MST_Notes/DM_MST_notes.md

 ## Exam Questions

 **Q1.
-What is Data Mining ?
+What is Data Mining and why do we do it ?
 Give some  uses of data mining and examples of data mining applications ** *Ans*
-* It is the efficient discovery of previous *unknown*, *potentially useful* patterns within large datasets
+* It is the efficient discovery of *non-trivial*, *implicit*,*previously-unknown*, *potentially useful* patterns within large datasets
 * The analysis of observational datasets to find unsuspected relationships and to summarize the data in new ways, that are understandable and useful.

+We're doing data mining, because we have an abundance of data but we're starving for knowledge / information.
+Sources : Businesses, science, society

 **General Terms** :
 * *Data* : A set of __facts__ stored in a database.